 These symptoms can occur for several weeks and then go away, or they can last for even longer in some cases.
 But for many, flare-ups tend to come back around like a spiral, usually in conjunction with a specific irritant, allergy or trigger.

 Your healthcare provider may have asked you to pay attention to any patterns you see in your flare-up.
 Does it happen when the AC or heater is blasting in your room?
 When you go swimming in a chlorine pool?
 Or maybe when you use a scented hand lotion?

 This will all depend on what triggers your eczema — which can sometimes be a combination of factors.
-So, before we get into the specific triggers and how to avoid them, it’s good to know how these triggers are interacting with your skin so you can more easily identify them.
+So, before we get into the specific triggers and how to avoid them, it’s good to know how they interact with your skin so you can more easily identify them.

 In addition, some people may also find that their eczema flares up when other allergies are worsened.
-“Things like dust, pollen or pet fur can set off hay fever or other allergic reactions, including flare-ups,” he adds.
 For this kind of allergic reaction, an allergist would need to identify the causes and how to move forward.

-This type of trigger is much more common and it’s called irritant contact.
-“This involves things like friction when washing your hands and drying them out or using a cleanser that’s harsh,” Dr. Anthony says.
+The next type of trigger is much more common and it’s called irritant contact.
+“This involves things like friction when washing your hands and drying them out or using a cleanser that's harsh,” Dr. Anthony explains.
 “The harsh cleaner or solvent takes all the fat and oil out of the skin and damages the skin barrier.”